nirarmon/redis-nodejs/README.md

       -d '{"message":"Some Message","date":"07-02-2020 16:40:00"}'

 both API calls will not allow messages in past time
-Once running the service you can see the Service's API calls here:
+Once the server is up you can see the Service's API calls here:
 [http://localhost:3000/doc](http://localhost:3000/doc)

 ### Known Issues (AKA things I should've done better)